-American conductor Bruce Hangen is Artistic Director and Conductor of the Orchestra of Indian Hill and Director of Orchestral Activities and Professor of Conducting at the Boston Conservatory at Berklee, Boston, Massachusetts.
+American conductor Bruce Hangen is Artistic Director and Conductor of the Vista Philharmonic Orchestra (formerly Orchestra of Indian Hill) and Director of Orchestral Activities and Professor of Conducting at the Boston Conservatory at Berklee, Boston, Massachusetts.
 Formerly Music Director of the Portland (Maine) and Omaha Symphony Orchestras, Hangen also was the founder and conductor of the Portland (Maine) Opera Repertory Theatre, and has held titled positions with the orchestras of Denver, Kansas City, Utah, Syracuse and Buffalo.
 Guest conducting has taken him throughout North America as well as Taiwan and Japan.
 Known for his organizational leadership, musical versatility and creative programming, Hangen also has conducted pops concerts extensively, including a 20-year relationship with the Boston Pops Orchestra.
 A student of Leonard Bernstein and Seiji Ozawa, Bruce Hangen brings depth and joy to all his music-making.

-The 2018-19 season marks Bruce Hangen’s 21st season as the Music Director of the Orchestra of Indian Hill).
-Associated with Groton Hill Music Center (formerly Indian Hill Music of Littleton, Mass., this is the only professional orchestra serving central Massachusetts and southern New Hampshire, and complements Indian Hill’s parallel purpose of providing the finest in music education through its community music school.
-Comprised of greater Boston area professional musicians, the Orchestra of Indian Hill performs a series of symphony and other concerts featuring renowned soloists.
+The 2022-23 season marks Bruce Hangen's 25th season as the Music Director of the Vista Philharmonic Orchestra (formerly Orchestra of Indian Hill).
+Associated with Groton Hill Music Center (formerly Indian Hill Music) of Groton, Mass., this is the only professional orchestra serving central Massachusetts and southern New Hampshire, and complements Groton Hill's parallel purpose of providing the finest in music education through its community music school.
+Comprised of greater Boston area professional musicians, the Vista Philharmonic Orchestra performs a series of symphony and other concerts featuring renowned soloists.